Cornbread Mafia: Allegations

 Between 1985 and 1989, 70 Kentuckians were accused of growing 182 tons of marijuana on 29 farms in 10 states, including Minnesota, Illinois, Indiana, Tennessee, Michigan, Nebraska, Missouri and Kansas, which federal prosecutors considered to be the "largest domestic marijuana producing organization in the nation."
 By the end of 1991, prosecutors had arrested more than 100 members of the Cornbread Mafia, mostly from Lebanon, Kentucky.

 According to Joe Keith Bickett's second book, Bobby Joe "Redeye" Shewmaker, the leader of the Kansas crew, was the only defendant in the group's history to be indicted on a CCE charge (Career Criminal Enterprise).
 Jimmy Bickett and author Joe Keith Bickett, along with two codefendants, were the only defendants who proceeded to a jury trial after being indicted in March 1989 in federal court in Louisville, Kentucky on distribution of marijuana charges.
-The Cornbread Mafia has been brought up in the Summer Wells disappearance case.

 Prison time

 In October 2022, author Joe Keith Bickett self-published his third book titled Cornbread Mafia, the Quest for Freedom, a Prisoner's Memoir.
 ISBN 9798437725108 In his third memoir, Bickett dives deep into the murky world of federal prison as Bickett and many members of the Cornbread Mafia strive for their freedom after being convicted in various federal courts across the country as marijuana offenders.
 Bickett was sentenced to 25 years.
 Jimmy Bickett, Johnny Boone, "The Godfather of Grass" and Tommy Lee were each sentenced to 20 years.
 Bobby Joe Shewmaker was sentenced to 30 years.
-Many more members were sentenced to serve lesser terms.
+Many more members were sentenced to serve lesser terms and in some cases longer Terms.
+Some are still incarcerated.
 In this third memoir, Bickett details an unforgiving and sometimes corrupt justice system while incarcerated for years in "the Belly of the Beast".